PierreRAFFA/cancel-previous-runs-action/README.md

 This result in multiple runs executed for the same PR queued.

 ## Requirements
-- gh (comes natively with Github-hosted runners)
+- gh (comes natively with Github-hosted runners) + write permissions to setup in the repo settings
 - jq

 ## Usage